- M.B.A., Thunderbird School of Global Management, 2001

 Prior to his time in South America, Jordan worked in banking and commercial real estate for both large and small corporations.
-He also received an international MBA from Thunderbird in Phoenix, one of the country's best international business schools.
+He also received an international MBA from the Thunderbird School of Global Management in Phoenix.

-Living and working overseas has been rewarding for Jordan, so he enjoys bringing his personal and practical knowledge to the classroom.
-His works allows him to serve as a "bridge" between the United States and the continually closer world that exists outside our borders.
-One of Jordan's primary goals is to inspire his students to embrace this reality with a combination of solid international business theory and his own overseas firsthand knowledge and experience.
+Jordan enjoys bringing his personal and practical knowledge to the classroom.
+His works allows him to serve as a bridge between the United States and the continually closer world that exists outside our borders.
+One of Jordan’s primary goals is to inspire his students to embrace this reality with a combination of solid international business theory and his own overseas first-hand knowledge and experience.